-The count was coordinated centrally through the ARI (DELWP) in collaboration with the GMA.
+The count was coordinated centrally through Statewide Wildlife Programs (DELWP) in collaboration with the GMA.
 Five DELWP regional coordinators were assigned the task of arranging the on-ground logistics.
-Because Port Phillip Region has only one priority wetland (the Western Treatment Plant), no coordinator is required from that region.
+Because Port Phillip Region had only one priority wetland (the Western Treatment Plant), no coordinator was required from that region.

-Each regional coordinator was responsible for liaising locally with other DELWP and GMA officers in their region, distributing instructions and count forms, and ensuring adequate coverage of regional wetlands without duplication.
-The coordinators acted as a conduit for problems encountered during surveys and were expected to review completed forms before forwarding them to the central coordinator at ARI by a specified date.
+Each regional coordinator was responsible for liaising locally with other DELWP, PV and GMA officers in their region, distributing instructions and count forms, and ensuring adequate coverage of regional wetlands without duplication.
+The coordinators acted as a conduit for problems encountered during surveys and were expected to review completed forms before forwarding them to the Waterbirds and Wetlands Section at the Arthur Rylah Institute (ARI) by a specified date.

-Regional coordinators were also required to inform the central coordinator immediately if Freckled Ducks, Blue-billed Ducks, large aggregations of other uncommon or threatened waterbirds, or significant breeding events (e.g. colony-breeding waterbirds) were detected during counts.
+Regional coordinators were also required to inform ARI immediately if any of the priority species were detected or significant breeding events (e.g., colony-breeding waterbirds) were found during counts.
 In cases where a wetland was counted by persons other than government agency staff and significant waterbird values were reported, a government agency staff member was sent to the site to verify the report.

-Completed forms, once processed locally, were scanned and emailed to the central coordinator as soon as possible.
+Completed forms, once processed locally, were scanned and emailed to ARI as soon as possible.
 This allowed preliminary data to be examined for records of rare or threatened non-game species, or any evidence of breeding birds that might require special protection.
 At ARI, staff checked all data sheets for accuracy and completeness, queried coordinators or individual observers on unusual or deficient records and entered data into a Microsoft Access© database.